dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 Raptor
 ######

 Raptor is a performance-testing framework for running browser pageload and browser benchmark tests.
-Raptor is cross-browser compatible and is currently running in production on Firefox Desktop, Firefox Android GeckoView, Fenix, Reference Browser, Chromium, and Chrome.
+Raptor is cross-browser compatible and is currently running in production on Datalus Desktop, Datalus Android GeckoView, Fenix, Reference Browser, Chromium, and Chrome.

 - Contact: Dave Hunt [:davehunt]
 - Source code: https://searchfox.org/mozilla-central/source/testing/raptor